AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

    - Accessible via function call

-* Clocks start after creation but before activation
+* Clocks starts at creation time

-* Whenever the task executes the clock increments
-* Total time includes run-time library and O.S. services executed on its behalf
+    - **Before** activation

+* Measures the task's total execution time

+    - Including calls to libraries, O/S services...
+    - But not including time in a blocked or suspended state

-* System and run-time library execution not specific to a given task may be assigned to some task(s)
+* System and run-time library also execute code

-   - Implementation-defined whether it does
-   - Implementation-defined which task if it does
+   - As well as interrupt handlers
+   - Their execution time clock assignment is implementation-defined

 -------------------------------
 Partition Elaboration Control